 Make the Strawberry Sauce

-While the panna cotta is setting up (it takes mine a little over an hour and a half), make the easy strawberry sauce for the top.
+While the panna cotta is setting up (it takes mine about an hour and a half), make the easy strawberry sauce for the top.

 Set aside 4 big perfect strawberries for garnish and use the rest of the strawberries (11-12 ounces) to make the sauce.